 Transcripts for Non-UW Students on UW-Madison Study Abroad Programs

 If you attend another U.S. institution and participated on a UW-Madison study abroad program as a Special student, you will need to make a request to the UW-Madison Office of the Registrar in order to have the transcript sent to your home institution.
 Make sure your program’s grades have posted before ordering your transcript by checking grades through your MyUW account.
+See the Transcripts for Non-UW-Madison Students section in Academic Policies for specific information on the policy and procedure.

 General Education Requirements (GER)